 DHS S&T works closely with first responders, academia, research and development organizations, industry, innovators and venture capitalists to use science to help strengthen our first responders and the nation.
 Check out our infographic to learn more on how S&T is helping protect our homeland.

 When a hurricane threatens, emergency planners need sophisticated tools to plan and execute necessary evacuations.
 The new Web-based HURREVAC system provides exactly what’s needed to anticipate hurricane impacts and train for and provide timely, accurate evacuations to protect lives and property.

 First responders often work in environments where cellular and land mobile radio services are unavailable.
 The portable LTE system being developed by S&T enables responders to establish reliable voice and data communication networks wherever they need them.

 Visit First Responders Videos for a complete video listing.

 Meet Bomb Technician and First Responder Resource Group member Randall T. Sterett, a 30-year veteran of Orange County (CA) Sheriff’s Department.

-The U.S. Department of Homeland Security (DHS) Science and Technology Directorate’s (S&T) First Responders Group (FRG) relies on experienced emergency response and preparedness professionals to guide its research and development efforts.
+The U.S. Department of Homeland Security (DHS) Science and Technology Directorate (S&T) relies on experienced emergency response and preparedness professionals to guide its research and development efforts.
 The First Responder Resource Group (FRRG) fills that role.
 Our latest FRRG member spotlight focuses on Jill Ramaker, director of the Northeastern Illinois Public Safety Training Academy (NIPSTA).

 New York City Police Department Captain Dan Dooley discusses his work on the Narcotics, VICE, and Gang Squad in South Manhattan along with his take on becoming a member of the First Responder Resource Group.